The heart of Western civilisation.

 The value beyond history

-History isn’t the only reason for a school trip to Italy, though.
+History isn’t the only aspect of our educational trips to Italy, though.

 It’s brilliant for geography students, too.
 In Naples, you can learn more about Mount Vesuvius and the impact of volcanic activity, both past and present.
 On the nearby Amalfi Coast, they’ll discover more about the effects of tourism.